buddycloud/dockerfiles/README.md

 Buddycloud ♥ Docker
 ===================

-A dockerfile to run the Buddycloud stack.
+A dockerfile to run the Buddycloud stack components:
-Please submit more.

-Includes
-* webclient
+* Buddycloud web-app
-* API + xmpp-ftw
+* REST and webscocket http-API and xmpp-ftw
-* buddycloud-server
-* media server
-* prosody server
+* Buddycloud Server

-## How this works

-This Dockerfile setups a buddycloud stack with the following features:
-* `config` directory contains a copy of all config files that are needed for a full stack.
-* `-v somewhere-on-your-host-fs:/var/log/`
+* Media Server
+* a Prosody server (but can work against an existing server)

+This Dockerfile configures a Buddycloud stack by copying the contents of the `config` directory into the container.
+It will also preserve your existing data using the Docker `VOLUME` and `-v` config and runtime options.

 ## Setup

 * Install Docker on your system
 * `git clone git@github.com:buddycloud/dockerfiles.git`
 * `cd dockerfiles/buddycloud-stack`
-* quickly configure the stack for your own domain using `find ./config -type f -exec sed -i -e 's/EXAMPLE.COM/mydomain.com/g' {} \;`
 * `docker  build -t buddycloud-stack .`

-## Running
+## Launching

 Launch your process
 ```